chancancode/branch-rename/README.md

 "master" branch's push events.

-For this reason, you may want to update existing workflows that runs on the "master" branch to also run on the "main" branch, like we did in our mirror workflow file (the `on.push.branches` config key).
+For this reason, you may want to update existing workflows that runs on the "master" branch to also run on the "main" branch, as we did in our mirror workflow file (the `on.push.branches` config key).
 This is the recommended approach as it ensures only a single build per push.